actualbudget/docs/docs/experimental/goal-templates.md

 |#template 500 by 2025-12 spend from 2025-11| $ 41.66  | $ 100 | $ 400 | Assuming the beginning of December, but have not spent anything in December yet |

 #### Available Variations
-Below is a table of the varations of the By template.
+Below is a table of the variations of the By template.

 <!-- prettier-ignore -->
 |Syntax|Description|Example Application|